 And here is our final trip in 2014 on October 4th: After visiting Jens, DK8MIL and Reinhard, DL6BC we moved on to the North Sea coast...

-Dirk, DL4BAM and Chris, DL6CL in Wilhemshaven.......Banana-Boat Ice-Cream at its finest!
+Dirk, DL4BAM (on left) and Chris, DL6CL (on right) in Wilhemshaven.......Banana-Boat Ice-Cream at its finest!

-Ready to start our trip back home - what a great day in Schlicktown-City....
+Ready to start our trip back home - what a great day in Schlicktown-City!

-Dirk, DL4BAM (on left) - Christian, DL6CL (middle) - Andreas, DL6EAT (on right)
+Dirk, DL4BAM (on left) - Christian, DL6CL (middle) - Andy, DL6EAT (on right)